Copper is the new gold

-Copper prices have been soaring as the post-coronavirus recovery gets under way pushing up commodity prices, but copper has been supercharged by the digitization of the global economy and the rise of the electric vehicle (EV) industry, leading some analysts to start talking about the beginnings of a super-cycle.
+Copper prices have been soaring as the post-coronavirus recovery gets under way, pushing up commodity prices, but copper has been supercharged by the digitisation of the global economy and the rise of the electric vehicle (EV) industry, leading some analysts to start talking about the beginnings of a super-cycle.

 Copper prices hit a nine-year high on the London Metals Exchange (LME) this week, topping off a rally that began in March despite the global pandemic and oil price crash.

 Copper prices rose from a low of $4,775 per tonne at the end of last March to end the year at $7,894 in December, and continued growing at the start of this year.
 They increased by another 4% from January 1 to top the $8,000 mark in the first week of January.
-Now they have jumped again and hit $9,305 per ton as February 22, on their way to the metal’s all time high price of $10,190 per tonne set in February 2011, a level that analysts at Goldman Sachs said at the start of February it will reach soon.
+Now they have jumped again and hit $9,305 per tonne as February 22, on their way to the metal’s all-time high price of $10,190 per tonne set in February 2011, a level that analysts at Goldman Sachs said at the start of February it would reach soon.

-For comparison, as the coronacrisis fades investors are rotating out of their traditional safe haven of gold, where prices have already fallen 6% since the start of this year to $1,776 per oz as of February 19.
-Copper prices were up 11% over the same seven week period and have doubled since the low point in March last year.
+For comparison, as the coronacrisis fades investors are rotating out of their traditional safe haven of gold, where prices have already fallen 6% since the start of this year to $1,776 per ounce as of February 19.
+Copper prices were up 11% over the same seven-week period and have doubled since their low point in March last year.

-The rise in copper prices has also caused problems for Kaz Minerals, a Kazakhstan based major diversified metal company, where, as bne IntelliNews has been reporting, the major shareholders are trying to take the company private.
-The shareholders offered the minority shareholders GBP6.40 per share in November, but were more recently forced to increase that offer to GBP7.80 following the rise in copper prices.
-The problem is that Kaz Minerals has bought the rights to the Russia-based Baimskaya copper deposit and have not included the valuation of this world class deposit in the valuation for the buy out.
+The rise in copper prices has also caused problems for Kaz Minerals, a Kazakhstan-based major diversified metal company, where, as bne IntelliNews has been reporting, the major shareholders are trying to take the company private.
+The shareholders offered the minority shareholders GBP6.40 ($9.05) per share in November, but were more recently forced to increase that offer to GBP7.80 following the rise in copper prices.
+The problem is that Kaz Minerals has bought the rights to the Russia-based Baimskaya copper deposit and has not included the value of this world-class deposit in the valuation for the buy-out.
 Minority shareholders told bne IntelliNews that some GBP1bn-GBP2bn is missing from the valuation and believe a fair price for the shares would be closer to GBP10.
 With copper prices adding $1,000 to their price in just over a week, those estimates are probably even higher now.

 Copper is the element of the future